DecisionsDev/decisions-bai-gettingstarted/gs_topics/tut_bai_gs_dashboard_lsn.md

-# Task 4: Looking at the predefined dashboard (draft)
+# Task 4: Looking at the predefined dashboard

 You look at events displayed in the Decisions dashboard.